guzmanwolfrank/startup/README.md

-# startup
+# Instructions

 Are you tired of pesky programs that open when you startup your computer?
+Simply follow the instructions below and create a program that allows you to choose which files you do not want to open automatically on startup.

 ## 1. Copy code from my github repositories.